saildot4k/ps2modchiptutorials/docs/misc/picfix.md

 ### Models that need the Matrix Picfix

 __SCPH-370XX/3900XX__ The bug is present in this, but triggers much less often.
 Also known as V7/V8.
+No fix offered yet..

 __SCPH-500XX__ GH-023, GH-026 and GH-029 motherboards.
 Also known as V9, V10 and V11.